INN/news-match-popup-plugin/readme.txt

 == Changelog ==

+= 0.1.3 =

+- Fixes an activation error on older PHP versions.
+- Fixes an empty needle error in the URL-based blocks.
+- Minor text fixes.

 = 0.1.2 =

-Adds filter `news_match_popup_basics_mailchimp_selector` to allow changing the selector used by `js/exclude.js` for `utm_source`-based popup suppression.
+- Adds filter `news_match_popup_basics_mailchimp_selector` to allow changing the selector used by `js/exclude.js` for `utm_source`-based popup suppression.

 = 0.1.1 =

-Adds settings page.
+- Adds settings page.
-Adds `utm_source`-based suppression of popups containing MailChimp subscription forms via in-browser checks.
+- Adds `utm_source`-based suppression of popups containing MailChimp subscription forms via in-browser checks.
-Adds URL-based suppression of all popups via preventing Popup Maker from enqueueing any popups or assets.
+- Adds URL-based suppression of all popups via preventing Popup Maker from enqueueing any popups or assets.

 = 0.1 =

-Initial plugin, with automatic popup creation.
+- Initial plugin, with automatic popup creation.